WEHack-UTD2-0/wehack-utd2-0.github.io/README.md

 # WEHack Website

+###### Components in this Repository
-This is the codebase for the WEHack 2020 website <br></br>
+* The codebase ofr the WEHack 2020 website <br></br>
+* The changes to each section can be made in the index.html file
-All changes to the website can be made to the index.html and wehack.css files.
-All images are stored under the 'images' folder.
+* The appropriate stylistic classes can be made in the wehack.css files
+* All images are storied under the 'images' folder.